What Is Caisson Foundation

-In the method of artificial island, the island is constructed by raising the ground surface above water level temporarily for obtaining relatively dry area for the sinking process.
+In the method of an artificial island, the island is constructed by raising the ground surface above water level temporarily for obtaining a relatively dry area for the sinking process.

-- In case, dry condition is one possible on construction site, then caisson is built in barges or slipways.
-Then, it displaced to its final position by floating.
+- In case, dry condition is possible on the construction site, then the caisson is built in barges or slipways.
+Then, it is displaced to its final position by floating.
 For sinking the first few lifts guide piles are generally used.
 Remember that the Caissons sinking is directly done in open water.

-- Dredging the soil around well makes caisson sinks by its own weight and the excavation process is done by dredging with the help of grab buckets.
-The soil left near the cutting edge can be removed by man power.
-Also, there are water jet on external wall of well to make easy run the sinking process more easily.
+- Dredging the soil around the well makes the caisson sinks by its own weight and the excavation process is done by dredging with the help of grab buckets.
+The soil left near the cutting edge can be removed by manpower.
+Also, there is a water jet on the external wall of the well to make easy run the sinking process more easily.

-- The caisson is displaced to required depth, and then concrete seal cap is provided caisson is dewatered by the method of pumping.
+- The caisson is displaced to the required depth, and then the concrete seal cap is provided caisson is dewatered by the method of pumping.

 Advantages of Open Caisson Foundation: